Quoted-printable

-QP works by using the equals sign = as an escape character.
+The Quoted-Printable encoding works by using the equals sign = as an escape character.
 It also limits line length to 76, as some software has limits on line length.

 Introduction

 MIME defines mechanisms for sending other kinds of information in e-mail, including text in languages other than English, using character encodings other than ASCII.
 However, these encodings often use byte values outside the ASCII range so they need to be encoded further before they are suitable for use in a non-8-bit-clean environment.
-Quoted-Printable encoding is one method used for mapping arbitrary bytes into sequences of ASCII characters.
+The Quoted-Printable encoding is one method used for mapping arbitrary bytes into sequences of ASCII characters.
 So, Quoted-Printable is not a character encoding scheme itself, but a data coding layer to be used under some byte-oriented character encoding.
-QP encoding is reversible, meaning the original bytes and hence the non-ASCII characters they represent can be identically recovered.
+The Quoted-Printable encoding is reversible, meaning the original bytes and hence the non-ASCII characters they represent can be identically recovered.

 Quoted-Printable and Base64 are the two MIME content transfer encodings, if the trivial "7bit" and "8bit" encoding are not counted.
 If the text to be encoded does not contain many non-ASCII characters, then Quoted-Printable results in a fairly readable and compact encoded result.
 On the other hand, if the input has many 8-bit characters, then Quoted-Printable becomes both unreadable and extremely inefficient.
 Base64 is not human-readable, but has a uniform overhead for all data and is the more sensible choice for binary formats or text in a script other than the Latin script.